Join The Missouri Botanical Garden on Sunday, August 17, 2025, to look back on fifty years of adventure with veteran explorer Richard Bangs.

 Richard Bangs is an American travel writer, explorer, and filmmaker.
 He has written over 1000 magazine articles, 19 books, and produced a score of documentaries.
 He has lectured at the Smithsonian, the National Geographic Society, and the Explorers Club.
 Bangs is known for his exploration of remote and often dangerous places.
 He has led first descents of 35 rivers around the world, including the Yangtze in China and the Zambezi in Southern Africa.
 He has written about his travels in books such as The Lost River: A Memoir of Life, Death and the Transformation of Wild Water and Quest for the Sublime.

-Join us from 2–4 p.m. in Farr Auditorium for a rare opportunity to hear directly from Richard Bangs at the Missouri Botanical Garden.
+Join us in Farr Auditorium for a rare opportunity to hear directly from Richard Bangs at the Missouri Botanical Garden.
 He will bring to life the gripping tales from his latest book.
-After the presentation, guests are invited to explore the Garden and discover plants native to many of the regions Richard has explored.
+After the presentation, guests will be given an Explorer Guide to discover plants within the Garden that are native to many of the regions Richard has explored.

 Advance tickets recommended.